Where does the time go? The common time traps that steal your time

 Fragmented time

 Our energy gets swindled away by constant and never ending interruptions.
 "On average, Americans check their phones 262 times per day—that's once every 5.5 minutes!".
 These constant distractions have a big impact: on average, it takes 23 minutes and 15 seconds to get back to the original task after the interruption.
-And phones aren’t the only thing splintering our focus: we get email notifications, social media notifications, coworkers walking up to ask questions, Slack or chat disruptions.
-All these interruptions mean it takes longer to deliver tasks, and we feel more crunched to get everything done.
+And phones aren’t the only thing splintering our focus: we get email notifications, social media notifications, coworkers walking up to ask questions, Slack or Chat disruptions.
+All these mean it takes longer to deliver tasks, and we feel more crunched to get everything done.

 So.
 Many.
 Meetings.